bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 ![png](/images/stats/000003 (4).png)![png](/images/stats/000005 (4).png)

-For the male gender looking at suicide rates between the five different countries, this graph makes it clearer that suicide rates France, UK, and Germany have have a net downward trend with the France suicide rate decreasing the most.
+For the male gender looking at suicide rates between the five different countries, this graph makes it clearer that suicide rates France, UK, and Germany have a net downward trend with the France suicide rate decreasing the most.
 The US suicide rate initially declined and then has increased over recent years.
 The UK suicide rate for males increased in the 2000s and then has settled down to its suicide rate similar to what it was in the 1980s.
 The South Africa suicide rate for males also appears to be more or less stable.
 The US most recently has the highest current suicide rate followed by France, Germany, UK, and then South Africa.

 For the female gender looking at suicide rates between the five different countries, this graph once again makes it clearer that suicide rates for females have a downward trend for France and Germany.
 The South Africa and UK suicide rates appears approximately stable.
 However, of more concern is the rise in suicide rates in females in the US.
 Once again though, relatively speaking, the female suicide rates for all five countries are lower than the male suicide rate.
 While looking at South Africa though, the difference is quite small (on the order of 1-2 people per 100,000).